-My daughters and I are big fans of American Ninja Warrior, and while we do build obstacle courses at the martial arts school I help run, I wondered how to build a backyard ninja warrior course.
+My daughters and I love obstacle courses and to run, jump and climb, so, I wondered how to build a backyard ninja warrior course.

 Let’s dive into the details!

 What is a backyard ninja warrior course?

 A backyard ninja warrior course is simply an obstacle course you build for your kids to play on.
 It could include rope nets, balance beams, quad steps, slacklines, or more challenging obstacles such as a salmon ladder or warped wall.